nafSadh/LocData/README.md

 `places.coord`
 ==============

-Location Data (longitude and latitude) of morea than ten thousand cities of 160 countries.
+Location Data (longitude and latitude) of more than ten thousand cities of 160 countries.

 ## about files